brnydr/currency/README.md

 * Open Terminal/Command line
 * Navigate to the desktop by typing **cd ~/Desktop** and press Enter on the keybord
-* type **git clone https://github.com/brnydr/webpack-template** into the terminal and press Enter on the keyboard
+* type **git clone https://github.com/brnydr/currency** into the terminal and press Enter on the keyboard
-* Navigate to the top level of the directory by typing **cd webpack-template** and press Enter on the keyboard
+* Navigate to the top level of the directory by typing **cd currency** and press Enter on the keyboard
 * type **code .** into the terminal and press Enter on the keyboard
 * Open the terminal in VSCode by pressing **Ctrl + `** on the keyboard

 * type **npm install** into the terminal and press Enter on the keyboard
 * type **npm run build** into the terminal and press Enter on the keyboard
 * type **npm run start** into the terminal and press Enter on the keyboard
-* Delete all boilerplate content in index.html, index.js, package.json and test files to customize for your project.
-* Open a web browser and navigate to **localhost:8080**
-* When ready to run tests, type **npm run test** into the terminal and press Enter on the keyboard (no tests exist at installation)
+* Select the amount, currency codes to convert from and to, and click the **Submit** button to see the result